yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

 ## 5.3 Find all CTs between two (horizontal) CRSs

-To find all CTs between two CRSs do, for example,
+By defining a sourceCRS and a targetCRS, it's possible to find all CTs between those two CRSs.
+To find the available transformations between for example Kousseri (epsg:4198) and WGS 72BE(4324), you can do

 **Request** _{{osduonaws_base_url}}/api/crs/catalog/v3/coordinate-transformation_
 ```json